Director of International Strategy

 While running UK Theatre, in 2012 he also became the founding Director of the Family Arts Campaign, one of the UK’s largest and most successful ever audience development initiatives.
 He continued in the role until December 2016.

 In a voluntary capacity, he was actively involved in the campaign to establish an Audience Development Agency in London and subsequently served as the Vice Chair of Audiences London.
 He served on the Board of the National Campaign for the Arts from 2013 to 2016 and has led the work on the 50p for Culture campaign and all three editions of the NCA’s Arts Index.
-In 2016 he joined the Board of Nottingham Playhouse.
+He served on the Board of Nottingham Playhouse in 2016 and 2017.

 As well as his data analysis for the NCA, David has co-authored major studies for the sector including two editions of the British Theatre Repertoire Report.
 He has delivered keynote speeches on cultural policy and audience development in the UK and internationally and is a frequent contributor to The Stage.